 Our dedicated Graduate programme supports all of our graduates in their personal development whilst working in our technical teams.
 As part of the programme you will even gain a qualification in Leadership and Management.

 The two-year programme starts with a tailored, week-long induction programme to welcome you into the business, help you understand the breadth of what NNL does and describe the programme and what’s expected of you.

 Working alongside fellow graduates, you will then embark on the training programme, with sessions every three months.
 You’ll learn project management, communication skills and nuclear insight while we help you develop your confidence in team working and public speaking.
 You’ll learn everything there is to know about the UK and global nuclear industry as well as internal research and development.

-You could be involved in glass chemistry supporting the vitrification of nuclear waste or studies on the longevity of containers for the long term storage of plutonium.
-Graduate Material Scientists are also involved in the remote characterisation of used nuclear fuel and cladding and experimental assessments of its degradation behaviour during storage and disposal.
+You could be involved in glass chemistry supporting the vitrification of nuclear waste or studying the longevity of containers for the long term storage of plutonium.
+Graduate material scientists are also involved in the remote characterisation of used nuclear fuel and cladding and experimental assessments of its degradation behaviour during storage and disposal.

 The Ideal Candidate

 Naturally curious, you’ll have the drive and determination to discover more – about yourself and our business.
 Forward-thinking, proactive and positive, you’ll bring your own energy to the team and you’ll have an enquiring mind that helps us to discover solutions to the world’s biggest energy issues.